 There is an urgent need for rapid change in Healthcare.
 Rapid change often feels elusive, but it is possible and what a beautiful thing it is when it does happen.
-Whilst reaserching complex change programmes a couple of years ago I found a number of common feaures when change is rapid.
+While researching complex change programmes a couple of years ago I found some common features when change is rapid.

 The six accelerators were:

 - Create a Quest: Quests are essential in complex change, they are visions with an emotional connection, something that really matters for those involved and for which there is a challenging path to achieve.
 I.e. it’s worth the struggle.
 Without the emotional connection with an outcome that matters, the quest becomes someone else’s and therefore much less appealing.

 - Eradicate the Film extras: Film extras are the people in movies that we don’t have any relationship with, we don’t care about them nor what’s important to them.
 Essentially, the teams involved need healthy relationships, and they need to respect the views and trust each other if they are to collectively make changes.
 There shouldn’t be people involved for whom the team doesn’t know well enough and treat as a film extra.

 - Create your own Guinness Book of Records: I loved the Guinness Book of Records when I was young, it had both the hard data and the narrative stories that made them come alive.
 Achievements, records and goals are significant when accelerating change, celebrating the successes on the way to something much more significant generates lots of positive momentum.
 Creating your own metrics, trajectories, intermediate targets to achieve, tracking these and wrapping personal stories around them to make the story of the journey to the quest makes it feel more achievable through smaller steps.